-1,500 Word Essay (300 points)
+1,500 Word Essay (300 points; Essay 80%; abstract 20%)

 This assignment asks students to write an analysis focused on one or overlapping aspects of Jamaican Creole, reggae and Rastafari, either separately or in some combination.
+Initially, students are required to submit a title and 350-word abstract for approval.

-The 1,500-word essay should be structured with an title, introduction, including a thesis statement, 3-6 numbered main section headings with boldface titles, in-depth analysis in the passages, short paragraphs, transitions between paragraphs and sections, and a conclusion in order to assist the reader in following your arguments and ideas.
+The 1,500 essay should be structured with an title, introduction, including a thesis statement, 3-6 numbered main section headings with boldface titles, in-depth analysis in the passages, short paragraphs, transitions between paragraphs and sections, and a conclusion in order to assist the reader in following your arguments and ideas.
 The conclusion offers new insights while emphasizing the main arguments and the thesis.